AndrewJBateman/html-scss-carousel/README.md

 ## :books: General info

 * SCSS used to make styles code better structured and easier to follow.
-* User can click on forward or back buttons to change image on screen, othrwise images will scroll automatically every 4.5 seconds (adjustable)
+* User can click on forward or back buttons to change image on screen, otherwise images will scroll automatically every 4.5 seconds (adjustable)

 ## :camera: Screenshots